Shaaali/identity-apps/docs/guides/strong-authentication/conditional-auth/README.md

    <img :src="$withBase('/assets/img/guides/conditional-auth/conditional-auth-intro.png')" alt="what is conditional authentication">

 Asgardeo supports [script-based conditional authentication](./configure-conditional-auth).
 You can use the provided script editor to define dynamic authentication flows depending on your requirements.

 The script editor comes with a set of [predefined templates](./conditional-auth-templates) that will help you to get you started for some of the most common authentication scenarios.

+As the authentication script is designed as a loosely typed, functional language similar to JavaScript.
+If you have common knowledge on **JavaScript**, that may help you to compose effective authentication scripts.

 You can define scripts that can consider the following evaluation criteria: